Stock Spotlight: CSL Limited (ASX:CSL) | Sharewise

 About CSL Limited.

-CSL Limited researches, develops, manufactures, markets, and distributes biopharmaceutical and vaccines in Australia, the United States, Germany, the United Kingdom, Switzerland, China, Hong Kong, and internationally.
+CSL Limited engages in the research, development, manufacture, market, and distribution of biopharmaceutical products and vaccines in Australia, the United States, Germany, the United Kingdom, Switzerland, China, Hong Kong, and internationally.
 The company operates through CSL Behring, CSL Seqirus, and CSL Vifor segments.
-The CSL Behring segment offers plasma products, gene therapies, and recombinants.
-The CSL Seqirus segment provides influenza related products and pandemic services to governments.
-The CSL Vifor segment offers products in the therapeutic areas of iron deficiency and nephrology.
-The company also licenses CSL intellectual property.
+The CSL Behring segment manufactures, markets, and distributes plasma products, gene therapies, and recombinants.
+This segment also offers therapies for people living with conditions in the immunology, hematology, cardiovascular and metabolic, respiratory, and transplant therapeutic areas.
+The CSL Seqirus segment manufactures, markets, and distributes influenza related products and pandemic services to governments.
+The CSL Vifor segment manufactures, markets, and distributes products in the therapeutic areas of iron deficiency and nephrology.
+It also licenses CSL intellectual property.
 CSL Limited was founded in 1916 and is headquartered in Melbourne, Australia.

 What Makes CSL Stocks A Strong Competitor In Biotech?